CalebCurry/site/index.md

 ### NFTs

-Starting with the basics, I have bought and sold NFTs on OpenSea.io and am familiar with the metamask and the various networks (Ethereum, Polygon, Solana).
+Starting with the basics, I have bought and sold NFTs on OpenSea.io and am familiar with **metamask** and the various networks (Ethereum, Polygon, Solana).
 I am currently learning the [HashLips art engine](https://github.com/HashLips/hashlips_art_engine) used to generate NFT collections and working on my own NFTs.
 Coming soon!

 One interest of mine is NFTs with utility.
 For example, I own multiple domains that are NFTs.
 This allows me to fully own the domain and host decentralized websites on **IPFS**.
 I believe much more in life could be tokenized and decentralized.